-- The siting and scale of the proposed development is appropriate to its setting and position in the wider landscape; - The proposed development does not have an unacceptable impact on a feature of natural or biodiversity importance; - The proposed development does not create an unacceptable impact on the amenities of local residents.
+- The siting and scale of the proposed development is appropriate to its setting and position in the wider landscape; - The proposed development does not create an unacceptable impact on the amenities of local residents.

 Any new development should consider the installation of electric car charging points including where appropriate in new street lighting columns.
-Existing rights of way and pedestrian and cycle facilities are to be retained, and opportunities to extend and link to existing facilities should be made where appropriate.